wolandark/wim/README.md

 <h4> Notice </h4>

 - You can review the list of plugins and comment out or delete the lines about the one you dont want.
 This must be done before running <code>:PlugInstall</code>
-- I have used folds in my vimrc for better management.
-Use <code>za</code> to unfold the sections<br>
   - If you want to delete any plugins later, delete the lines about them and run: <code>:PlugClean</code>
 <h1>FAQ</h1>

+<h5> Whats with the name?</h5>
+Woland's Vim = Wim.
+Get it?

 <h5> Why do you hate spacevim?</h5>
 I don't!
-In fact I find it amazing if it wasnt for the fact that the installation is done through a curl command and that I'll lose my regular vim hence why i call spacevim a parasite!<br>
+In fact I find it amazing if it wasnt for the fact that the installation is done through a curl command and that I'll lose my regular vim hence why I call spacevim a parasite!<br>
 <h5> What features does Wim offer? </h5>

+- Fixed shared clipboard with desktop and other other apps<br>
 - Customizability!
 It is lightweight and extensible without having to learn a whole new software  <br>
 - Easy tab and split navigation <br>
 - Complete Markdown and HTML-CSS-JS with live servers for both of them <br>